marcelobuzzetti/maritalk-chat/README.md

 ## Licença

 Este projeto é distribuído sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Veja o arquivo [LICENSE](LICENSE) para mais detalhes.

-## Contato

-Para mais informações, entre em contato com o mantenedor do projeto através de [inserir meio de contato].